Date, Time, and Location

 Recommended reading: Group Filial Therapy: The Complete Guide to Teaching Parents to Play Therapeutically with their Children by Louise Guerney and Virginia Ryan or Filial Therapy: Strengthening Parent-Child Relationships through Play by Risë VanFleet.

-Please send a brief description of your relevant experience and feel free to contact Karen Pernet by phone or e-mail with any questions you may have.
+Please send a brief description of your relevant experience and feel free to contact Karen Pernet by phone (510-923-0520) or e-mail (firstname.lastname@example.org) with any questions you may have.

 The Filial Therapy Intensive is limited to 6 participants to permit extensive skill practice with individualized coaching and feedback.
 The leaders will present a combination of didactic material, case studies and videos, live demonstrations and supervision/feedback to participants as they practice during role plays.
 This highly experiential training will take place in the Growth through Play Therapy training room.

-Covid protocol: Vaccinations required; masks required.
+Covid protocol: Up to date vaccinations required; masks required.
 Each participant will have a small, individual table.
 The room is well ventilated and has 2 room air purifiers.

 Karen Pernet has been in practice for over 30 years.
-She is a LCSW, Registered Play Therapist Supervisor and certified Child Centered Play Therapist and Filial Play Therapist.
-She is also a national CCPT and Filial Therapy trainer.
+She is a LCSW, Registered Play Therapist Supervisor and certified in both Child Centered Play Therapy and Filial Play Therapy.
+She has trained nationally in Child Centered Play Therapy and Filial Therapy and brought Filial Therapy to Northern California.
 From 2004 until 2021 she was a Filial Therapy trainer for the Family Enhancement and Play Therapy Center.
 Her trainings have been described as lively, encouraging, responsive to individual needs, informative, interactive and fun.
 She relishes sharing her personal and professional love of Filial Therapy.

 Jeannette Harroun has a private practice in the San Francisco Bay Area, where she provides psychotherapy and individual consultation and supervision.
+She is a certified Child Centered Play Therapy trainer.
 Her approach to therapy is described as positive, warm and playful.
 She works with children, teens and parents in addressing a variety of concerns including self-regulation, impulsivity, parenting and co-parenting issues, depression, anxiety, trauma and many more.
 She currently provides consultation and supervision for clinicians seeking the Registered Play Therapy certifications.
 She has been a collaborative supervisor with the Wright Institute, taught at the University of Phoenix and provided numerous trainings and workshops.

 - Describe the benefits of teaching parents to use non-directive play, based on Child Centered Play Therapy with their own children.